 Local authorities are required to keep a register of people who want to build their own homes, and to consider this register in their planning, housing, land disposal and regeneration activities.

 South Cambridgeshire is a self-build vanguard authority, and in this role would like to share some of the initiatives they are implementing and to explore a proposal for a regional self build – custom build ‘service hub’ with partners and neighbours.
 You can find out more about the vanguard status, the regional hub proposal, and events being held on this page.

 You can find out more about each district’s approach using our local Housing Guide.

-In October 2011, CRHB published Delivering Localism which sets out some ways social housing providers contribute to local communities and economies.
-The report, written by Colin Wiles with contributions from a range of local housing providers, gives a number of case studies from across the housing sub-region which:
+In October 2011, the Housing Board published Delivering Localism which sets out some ways social housing providers contribute to local communities and economies.
+The report, written by Colin Wiles with contributions from a range of local housing providers, gives a number of case studies from across our local area which outline how they:

 - Build the big society.